minhhoangbui/minhhoangbui.github.io/activities.md

 From 06-12/2020, I was in charge of 2D pose estimation module.
 After a while doing survey about this domain, I've decided to focus on top-down approaches due to availability of tracking function and higher accuracy.
-This architecture could be empowered even more using knowledge distillation I have deployed a holistic system using DSOD plus HourGlass architecture to detect fare evasion in Kyushu(Japan).
+This architecture could be boosted even more using knowledge distillation I have deployed a holistic system using DSOD plus HourGlass architecture to detect fare evasion in Kyushu(Japan).

 At the moment, I am working as a senior engineer who is in charge of R&D Activities in Behaviour Estimation.
 My research